 - by asking the Customer for payment after his/her submission of the order.

-2.5 When the Customer submits the offer via the Seller's online order from, the Seller saves the contract wording and sends it to the Customer along with the Terms & Conditions at hand in text form (e.g. e-mail, fax or letter).
+2.6 When the Customer submits the offer via the Seller's online order from, the Seller saves the contract wording and sends it to the Customer along with the Terms & Conditions at hand in text form (e.g. e-mail, fax or letter).
 The seller will not provide any releases of the contract wording other than those mentioned above.
 The contract wording will be archived on the Seller's Internet site and can be accessed free of charge by the Customer via his/her password-protected customer account, as long as the Customer created a customer account on the Seller's online shop before submitting the order.

 2.8 The following languages are available for concluding the contract: German, English, French, Dutch, Italian, Spanish.